-2. a) Draw any square ABCD.

-b) Describe all the ways you could translate the square so that one of the image vertices is in the same place as one of the original vertices b) For each translation, which points are the images of vertices A, F, and B?
+- 2. a) Draw any square ABCD. - b) Describe all the ways you could translate the square so that one of the image vertices is in the same place as one of the original vertices

 Square ABCD has been translated along DB to A'DC'D'.